-Astronomers study the universe to help us understand the physical matter and processes in our own solar system and other galaxies.
+Astronomers or astrophysicists study the universe to help us understand the physical matter and processes in our own solar system and other galaxies.
 It involves studying large objects, such as planets, as well as tiny particles.
 They may specialise in a particular area, for example tracking the position and movement of space objects or how galaxies are formed.

-- set up instruments to observe and measure features in space
+setting up instruments to observe and measure features in space

-- chart the appearance, position and movement of the sun, stars, planets and galaxies, and their possible structures
+charting the appearance, position and movement of the sun, stars, planets and galaxies, and their possible structures

-- measure radiation coming from stars, planets, quasars and other matter in space
+measuring radiation coming from stars, planets, quasars and other matter in space

-- teach in a university
+teaching in a university

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

-- where you work
+where you work

 the size of the company or organisation you work for

 the demand for the job.

-- You would work in a laboratory or office, using a computer and remote controlled telescopes to observe the skies.
+You would work in a laboratory or office, using a computer and remote controlled telescopes to observe the skies.

-- You might sometimes work in observatories, often based in other countries, as part of a team with astronomers from other countries.
+You might sometimes work in observatories, often based in other countries, as part of a team with astronomers from other countries.

-- You might work in a museum or planetarium open to the public.
+You might work in a museum or planetarium open to the public.

-- You might work in a university, with teaching a main part of your duties.
+You might work in a university, with teaching a main part of your duties.

-- Hours will sometimes include evenings, nights, and possibly weekends, depending on astronomical events and weather conditions.
+Hours will sometimes include evenings, nights, and possibly weekends, depending on astronomical events and weather conditions.

-- Much of your working time will involve long, constant, patient observation to try to discern small differences in detail.
+Much of your working time will involve long, constant, patient observation to try to discern small differences in detail.

-- Most entrants to astronomy have a degree in astronomy or astrophysics.
+You would need a degree in astronomy or astrophysics.
 For entry, you generally need 4-5 Highers including Maths, Physics and usually another science subject.

-- You then need to do specialist postgraduate study, usually a PhD, to get a post as a professional research astronomer.
+You then need to do specialist postgraduate study, usually a PhD, to get a post as a professional research astronomer.

-- After completing your PhD you will normally have to work for several periods of 2-3 years each as a postdoctoral research assistant before you get a permanent post.
+After completing your PhD you will normally have to work for several periods of 2-3 years each as a postdoctoral research assistant before you get a permanent post.

-- You must be willing to move around for jobs.
+You must be willing to move around for jobs.

 Most jobs are attached to universities.
 Because competition for astronomy jobs is fierce, many astronomy graduates work in related areas such as systems analysis, software development, aerospace or satellite research and development.

 Students with PhDs in astrophysics or astronomy are very employable because of their skills in mathematical modelling and data handling.
 These skills are relevant to banking, finance, education, the scientific civil service and in managing science.

-- able to come up with new ideas about complex situations
+able to come up with new ideas about complex situations

-- logical and methodical
+logical and methodical

-- able to handle abstract ideas and complex information
+able to handle abstract ideas and complex information

-- able to solve problems and carry out complicated calculations
+able to solve problems and carry out complicated calculations

-- accurate and precise
+accurate and precise

-- patient and able to concentrate for long periods
+patient and able to concentrate for long periods

-- committed and determined.
+committed and determined.

 You should have:

 an aptitude for maths and physics

 an enquiring mind

-- an exceptionally high level of enthusiasm for astronomy
+an exceptionally high level of enthusiasm for astronomy

-- good communication skills, to put across complex ideas in simple terms
+good communication skills, to put across complex ideas in simple terms

 an eye for detail.

-- Specialist training is normally on the job.
+Specialist training is normally on the job.

-- For some work, you may have to do further postgraduate study and gain professional qualifications.
+For some work, you may have to do further postgraduate study and gain professional qualifications.

-- You need to keep up to date with developments in your specialist area.
+You need to keep up to date with developments in your specialist area.
 You would do this by research and going to conferences and presenting your findings.

-- You usually work in a university or research institution.
+You usually work in a university or research institution.

-- With experience and ability, you may get a permanent post, then a senior post in a university, research institution or observatory.
+With experience and ability, you may get a permanent post, then a senior post in a university, research institution or observatory.

 You should become a member of the Royal Astronomical Society (RAS) – membership is open to anyone with acceptable qualifications or a serious interest in astronomy or geophysics.
 Most members are research, professional or retired scientists but some are amateur scientists.

-- You could also work in teaching or journalism.
+You could also work in teaching or journalism.

 You may have the opportunity to work abroad.